Physical activity or exercise after pregnancy has benefits for your physical health and mental health.

 - body tissue is more stretchy and less supportive

-You also may have a caesarean scar that needs time to heal.
+If you had a caesarean, you will have a wound that needs time to heal.

-Talk to your GP before starting exercising if you had:
+Non-urgent advice: Talk to your GP before you start getting active if you had:

 - pelvic floor muscle exercises